The64thGamer/cheeseepedia/content/transcriptions/four-corners-new-eatery-fad-winchester-ad.md

 **Chuck E. Cheese:**

-Like “Happy Birthday to you, Happy Birthday to you”, you get it?
+Like "Happy Birthday to you, Happy Birthday to you", you get it?

 **Warblettes:**